-OHFA will reserve set-aside BGF resources for at least one of the highest-scoring housing developments that meet the Agency's threshold, underwriting, and architectural standards located in an Ohio Appalachian County.
+OHFA will invite the highest-scoring housing development to submit a final application meeting the Agency's proposal application requirements located in an Ohio Appalachian County2.

 CHDO Set Aside

 OHFA may set-aside HOME funds for applications sponsored by a Community Housing Development Organization (CHDO) as referenced on OHFA's Website and defined in 24 C.F.R. §92.300, if necessary to meet the state of Ohio's 15% CHDO set aside.